Lecture 5

 - On Google, if we search for something, we get redirected to a long URL.
 It turns out that the URL has our search term in it, and going to a link like

-will bring us directly to the results page for a search for “cats”.- The page is called
+https://www.google.com/search?q=catswill bring us directly to the results page for a search for “cats”.- The page is called

-, and that goes to code on their servers that generates a response for that page dynamically and programmatically. - The
+search, and that goes to code on their servers that generates a response for that page dynamically and programmatically. - The

-is telling the server that we are passing in “cats” for the input (search box in this case) with the name “q”, which probably stands for “query”.
+?in the URL adds additional input for the page, andq=catsis telling the server that we are passing in “cats” for the input (search box in this case) with the name “q”, which probably stands for “query”.

 - The page is called